Empathy Applicability Modeling for General Health Queries: Methods

 \subsubsection{Annotator Recruitment, Training and Calibration}

-Due to empathy annotation subjectivity, we prioritized consistency by avoiding crowdsourcing and instead recruited and trained two annotators from Pakistan with high English proficiency: HA1, a female with an MS in Linguistics, and HA2, a male with a BS in Computer Science.
+Due to empathy annotation subjectivity, we prioritized consistency by avoiding crowdsourcing and instead recruited and trained two annotators from Pakistan with high English proficiency: HA1, a male with a BS in Computer Science, and HA2, a female with an MS in Linguistics.
 We recruited two annotators via departmental channels for about a one-month engagement.
 Informed consent to use the annotated dataset to train large language models was collected from the annotators prior to the start of the annotation process.
 Annotators were compensated ~US\$360 (equivalent to a local monthly research salary).
 Annotators underwent three-stage training on 200 queries (50 + 50 + 100) from a subset of 1,500, with convergence meetings after each stage to clarify misunderstandings and align labeling.
 Training queries were excluded from later experiments.
-Annotators then independently labeled the remaining 1,300 queries following procedures in Section~\ref{sec:annotation_task}.
+Annotators then independently labeled the remaining 1,296 queries (four dropped due to missing content) following procedures in Section~\ref{sec:annotation_task}.
 Annotation instructions are detailed in Appendix~\ref{appendix:annotation_instructions}.

 We \textit{intentionally} employed lay annotators to capture the patient's perspective.
 Prior research shows that empathy is `in the eye of the beholder' (Bernardo et al., 2018), and given that the empathy levels in the clinician's response will be perceived by the patient, lay annotators whose judgments reflect the patient/recipient experience are \textit{better-suited} for this task.
 Additionally, prior studies show that clinicians often overlook empathic opportunities in favor of diagnostic focus (Hsu et al., 2012) and that patients’ ratings of clinicians’ empathy often diverge from clinicians’ assessments \citep{bernardo2018physicians, hermans2018differences}.